RoyalIcing/glaze/README.md

 /*
-	Never think again "before I output this string to the user, it must be first escaped for the Hyper Text Markup Language, therefore I must use this function which does this for me and remember its name every time."
+	Never think again "before I output this string to the user, it must be first escaped for the Hyper Text Markup Language, therefore I must use this 'special' function which does this for me and remember its name every time."
 */